 At Hall School we use PECS with a number of children throughout the school.

-Jessi and Janine in the Communication and Interaction Team specialise in PECS.
+Janine and Mia in the Communication and Interaction Team specialise in PECS.

 If your child is learning PECS then it’s very likely they’ll begin training with them.
 PECS is also used in the classroom for snack, dinner and lessons.

 Lynsey Gooch is the Speech and Language Therapist based at the school, and she is involved is assessing how suitable PECS will be for our children.
 She also reviews how things are going and supports members of the Communication and Interaction Team.

 For our PECS leaflet, click here.